chidiwilliams/chidiwilliams.com/content/post/how-to-write-a-lisp-interpreter-in-javascript.md

 [^ldn]: This essay is largely inspired by Peter Norvig's [(How to Write a (Lisp) Interpreter (in Python))](https://norvig.com/lispy.html).

-We'll start with a brief discussion about Scheme's syntax and the general architecture of the interpreter.
+We'll start with a brief discussion about Scheme's syntax and the basic architecture of the interpreter.
 Then we'll implement number, boolean, string, and list data types; primitive procedures; conditional expressions; variables; and lambdas.

-Hopefully, by the end of this essay, you'll have gained some understanding of some of the basic concepts behind languages and interpreters.
+Hopefully, you'll learn about some basic concepts behind languages and interpreters along the way

 ## A quick introduction to Scheme